AayushChauhan1916/Resume-Using-Frontend-/README.md

 # Resume-Using-Frontend-
-This is my resume that i create it using (HTML and CSS).
-DO NOT Consider it final because i am working on it.
+This is my resume that i created using (Frontend Technologies).
+DO NOT Consider it final because i have been working on it.